How to Choose the Right Cloud Provider

 AWS: With tons of developer tools, AWS makes it easy to create templates, test things out, create custom configurations, and turn on and off services—all of which saves money and speeds up innovation.

-Business need: Build a full-fledged new application
+Business need: Build a full-fledged new cloud application

 Choosing the right cloud provider to support building something from scratch depends on the technology your app demands: